a-karma/Bogor_Workshop/DAY_3/Session2.md

 Make a new directory in your session two directory and navigate to it.

 ### Convert files to the correct format
-The first thing we need to do is convert our plink fileset into an eignstrat format which is used by the eigensoft set of programs - including smartpca.
+The first thing to do is convert our plink fileset into an eignstrat format which is used by the eigensoft set of programs - including smartpca.
 To do this we use a program called `convertf`

-To run `convertf` we need to make a parameter file, or par file, which contains the information on where the files we want to convert are located.
-We can change between several different formats, our current files are in the .ped format and would like the EIGENSTRAT format as the output.
+To run `convertf` you need to make a parameter file, or par file, which contains the information on where the files we want to convert are located.
+The program can change between several different formats, for example - the current files are in the .ped format and would like the EIGENSTRAT format as the output.
-> `hint` - take a look at the format and additional options here - https://github.com/chrchang/eigensoft/blob/master/CONVERTF/README
+> `Hint` - take a look at the format and additional options here - https://github.com/chrchang/eigensoft/blob/master/CONVERTF/README

 Make an empty text file and enter the text editor (`nano`).